colinspear/blog/content/posts/artist_graph.md

 4. Calculate small-world statistics.
 5. Prosper.

+## Why do we care about whether or not this is a small world network?

+The network we are examining is all of the related artists of the artists I follow on Spotify.
+What is this, exactly?
+According to the [Spotify API docs](https://developer.spotify.com/documentation/web-api/reference/#endpoint-get-an-artists-related-artists), related artists are _artists similar to a given artist_ and _similarity is based on analysis of the Spotify community’s listening history_.
+[This article](https://artists.spotify.com/blog/how-fans-also-like-works) goes into a bit more detail, hinting that size of listenership and number of shared listeners are important parameters in the algorithm that decides shared listeners, but few details are provided.
+This means that at a high, hand-wavy level, the related artists I see for [Benny Sings](https://open.spotify.com/artist/4gHcu2JoaXJ0mV4aNPCd7N?si=ZXWDHr2pQsGwdVPpamvtrg&dl_branch=1) are just other artists whose listeners overlap in some significant way with Benny Sings' listeners.

+So what we have here is a listening network.

 [^1]: After doing some poking around, I noticed that they get most of their biographical information from [Rovi](http://prod-doc.rovicorp.com/mashery/index.php/Data/APIs/Rovi-Music), which also has **a lot** of other information.
 I can't tell what their usage model it, but I would love to poke into it more at some point.